Shigeo Kageyama: Original video animations

 In the Mob Psycho 100 first original video animation Mob and his friend help Reigen write a book involving his life and accomplishments.
 With his crowd funding campaign only receiving 2500 yen (which were Reigen's own), he uses the money to treat Mob to ramen.

 In the second original video animation, Mob joins his friends to help Reigen with a job in the hot springs.
 They are encouraged by the head of the springs to take it easy for the day, where they learn of the spirit Ihoben, famous for blocking the entrance to a parallel world where they are.
 Reigen desperately tries to figure out what is up in the other dimension but finds himself stuck in a never-ending loop on the train, while Serizawa learns he can travel in and out with ease.
 After many days trapped alone on the train, with it being just a few hours in the real life, Reigen figures out what Serizawa has been doing and gets him to bring Mob and the others to help.

 Reception

+Popularity

+Mob's character has been popular.
+Otakuzine Anime Magazine listed Mob as one of the best exorcist in anime history, comparing how his powers contradict his weak personality.
+In a Gin-Iro-Neko Tea Salon in Ginza during 2020, tea was served with Mob's image.
+Comic Book Resources also listed Mob as one of the best psychics in anime due to the potential of his powers.
+At the Crunchyroll's inaugural Anime Awards in 2017, Mob's battle against Koyama received the award for Best Fight Scene, while he was nominated for Hero of the Year; Mob and the character's voice actor Kyle McCarley, were nominated for Best Boy and Best Voice Artist Performance (English) categories at the fourth edition in 2020, respectively; Mob was nominated for Best Main Character at the eighth edition in 2024.